CatoTH/antragsgruen/README.md

 A hint regarding the AGPL license and themes: custom stylesheets and images and changes to the standard stylesheets of Antragsgrün do not have to be redistributed under an AGPL license like other changes to the Antragsgrün codebase.

+### Custom language variants as plugin

+Every single message in the user interface can be modified using the web-based translation tool, without having to use plugins.
+Just log in as admin and go to Settings -> Edit the language.

+On larger setups, there might be a need to share language variants between different consultations or installations.
+In that case, it is possible to define language variants as plugin:

+- Create a directory for the plugin with a ``Module.php`` and ``Assets.php``.
+If your directory / plugin ID is ``mylayout``, the namespace of these classes needs to be ``app\plugins\mylayout``.
+- The ``Module.php`` needs the static method ``getProvidedMessagesForLanguage`` that returns the languages that the plugin returns translations / adaptions for.
+- The plugin needs the directory `messages/[language]` with the appropriate overrides, e.g. `messages/en/motion.php`.
+- Now this language variant is selectable in the "Edit the language"-settings-page.

 ## REST-API